 FROM ART CRITICS & JOURNALISTS

-Simon was described as an amazing outsider talent by the Director of the former Tag Gallery Web site, who exhibited Simon’s work for a number of years (see Exhibitions, below).
-“His outlet is creating beautiful, abstract pieces filled with brilliant colors and themes that constantly change no matter how long one looks at them,” Tag Gallery writes of Simon.
+Simon was described as an amazing outsider talent by Jerry Dale McFadden, the director of the former Tag Gallery, who exhibited Simon’s work for a number of years (see Exhibitions below).
+“His outlet is creating beautiful, abstract pieces filled with brilliant colors and themes that constantly change no matter how long one looks at them,” McFadden writes of Simon.
 “His drawings are mirrors of his soul, expressing streams of thoughts that he cannot articulate to others or even to himself.
 Refreshingly original and raw, each piece is unique with his imprint on it.”

 The Encyclopedia of Living Artists describes his work as “manifesting from a purity that invites the ceaseless flow of form and symbol from his inner self.
 He is a vehicle for the collective unconscious, mirroring the heartbeat of the mind and introducing the viewer to their own set of memories.”